kristinemlarson/gnssrefl/README.md

 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.5601494.svg)](http://dx.doi.org/10.5281/zenodo.5601494)

 The latest pypi version can be found here [![PyPI Version](https://img.shields.io/pypi/v/gnssrefl.svg)](https://pypi.python.org/pypi/gnssrefl)

+Latest Feature - you can set beginning and end dates in <code>daily_avg</code> and <code>subdaily</code>.
+The parameters are called date1 and date2.
+See the descriptions of these modules in the usual place.

 Questions and bug reports for gnssrefl (but not the notebooks) **must** be submitted via the **Issues** button at the [github repository](https://github.com/kristinemlarson/gnssrefl/issues).
 The notebooks were created by Earthscope